 - Monitoring wells were installed at the Howardsville tailings to better understand groundwater movement and contaminant loading in that area.

-- Sunnyside Gold Corporation is conducting investigations of the Mayflower Mill Tailing under an administrative order on consent with EPA.
+- Sunnyside Gold Corporation conducted investigations of the Mayflower Mill Tailing under an administrative order on consent with EPA.

-- Colorado Department of Public Health and Environment is inspecting all accessible bulkheads at the site to assess stability.
+- Colorado Department of Public Health and Environment inspected all accessible bulkheads at the site to assess stability.

-- U.S. Forest Service is providing LiDAR data from the site to the team.
+- U.S. Forest Service collected LiDAR data from the site.

 - Stream gauges were installed throughout the site to help the site team better understand the hydrology of the BPMD.